emoriarty/jekyll-notion/README.md

     id: 5cfed4de3bdc4f43ae8ba653a7a2219b
 ```

-As the databases, we can set up multiple pages.
+As databases, we can set up multiple pages.

 ```yaml
 notion: